jdi na vlastní test/obsah stránky

 CSMA/CD

-destination MAC address to the source IPv4 addressdestination MAC address to a destination IPv4 addressdestination IPv4 address to the destination host namedestination IPv4 address to the source MAC address
+destination MAC address to the source IPv4 addressdestination MAC address to a destination IPv4 addressdestination IPv4 address to the source MAC addressdestination IPv4 address to the destination host name

 destination MAC address to the source IPv4 address